Cheap flights to Catania (CTA) from £13

 • Wizz Air Malta also offers numerous flights, including several departing from London, Bristol and from Edinburgh.

-• Easyjet provides flights from Manchester, Birmingham and also from London.
+• Jet2 provides flights from Manchester, Birmingham and also from London.

 The airlines providing flights to Catania with layovers are: